NomicFoundation/hardhat/docs/src/content/tutorial/creating-a-new-hardhat-project.md

 ### Tasks

 Every time you're running Hardhat from the command-line, you're running a task.
-For eample, `npx hardhat compile` is running the `compile` task.
+For example, `npx hardhat compile` is running the `compile` task.
 To see the currently available tasks in your project, run `npx hardhat`.
 Feel free to explore any task by running `npx hardhat help [task]`.

 :::tip